 CLEVELAND - The Greater Cleveland Regional Transit Authority (RTA) provides transportation services for 150,000-200,000 customers on a typical weekday, or about 45 million rides annually, through a variety of services.
-In 2016, RTA provided 18.1 million vehicle-miles of service on all modes -- HealthLine, bus, Paratransit, light rail and heavy rail.
+In 2016, RTA provided 18.1 million vehicle-miles of service on all modes -- HealthLine, bus, Paratransit, light rail, heavy rail, and vanpools.

 - Local and Park-N-Ride Bus Services – 55 bus routes provide about 4,028 daily trips, with 406 full-size (40, 45 & 60-foot) buses serving 6,000 bus stops, including 1,100 bus shelters.
-Major Park-N-Ride lots in Euclid, Westlake, Strongsville and North Olmsted host rush-hour service with 30 MCI coaches.
+Major Park-N-Ride lots in Euclid, Westlake, Strongsville and North Olmsted host rush-hour service.
 RTA also serves municipal Park-N-Ride lots in Bay Village and Brecksville, as well as transit centers in Parma, Fairview Park, Maple Heights and Cleveland State University.

 - Bus Rapid Transit (BRT) – The HealthLine on Euclid Avenue provides service and operational characteristics associated with rail, with a rubber-tired Rapid Transit Vehicle (RTVs).
 There are 24 RTVs, including 21 hybrid-electric.
 Each is 63 feet long, serving nearly 20,000 daily customers at 36 stations along the Corridor.
-The HealthLine operates 24/7, with a rush-hour frequency of every 5 minutes.
+The HealthLine operates 24/7, with a rush-hour frequency of every 8 minutes.
 The HealthLine, which began in 2008, serves 10 percent of RTA's customers.
 In December 2014, RTA added a second BRT service, the Cleveland State Line, which connects the West Shore communities with Downtown, via Clifton Boulevard, with 15 articulated vehicles and 19 special bus stations branded for CSU.
 In its first year of operation, ridership grew more than 31 percent.
 In December 2017, the MetroHealth Line began serving the West 25th Street Corridor, and five facilities, including the Main Campus.
 It replaces the 51 family of routes -- the second-highest ridership route at RTA.
 Service is 24/7, with approximately 200 trips daily.

 RTA has a 2017 General Fund budget of expenditures of $312 million, with $268 million spent on direct operating expenses and about $44 million in transfers to Capital Improvement, Insurance, Pensions and Bond Retirement and the Reserve Fund.
 There is also an extensive annual capital program, with about $64 million in expenditures.